apigee/api-platform-samples/setup/README.md

 Follow prompts.

 4. Navigate to the sample-proxies directory.
 Each sample API proxy directory contains an invoke.sh file.
 Run invoke.sh to submit a request to that sample API proxy.

+## Windows/Cygwin Troubleshooting

+If you get an error saying <code>'\r': command not found</code>, you'll need to run the dos2unix utility to convert line breaks in the shell (.sh) files.
+You may need to install the utility if the <code>which dos2unix</code> can't find it.
+The Cygwin installer should let you install it.

+To run dos2unix:

+1. cd to the api-platform-samples directory.

+2. Run the following command:
+    find . -name *.sh |xargs dos2unix

+3. If the command runs successfully, you can re-run ./deploy_all.sh.

 # Get help